AElfProject/AElf/docs/resources/smart-contract-apis/vote.md

-Remove a candidate you voted
+Remove a candidate from these you voted.
 ```Protobuf
 rpc RemoveOption (RemoveOptionInput) returns (google.protobuf.Empty) {}